Pistol Bags

 But overall, this is a very balanced gun.
 So maybe that weight was saved in the barrel region for balance.

 This was a complete gun from Stag, so I didn’t build this.
 I didn’t piece it together, but you can do that.
 The chamber looks very clean.
-The head spacing is good and it does have good feed ramps.
+The head spacing is good, and it has good feed ramps.

 Stag AR-15